jupyterlab/jupyterlab/docs/source/extension/internationalization.rst

         "domain": "my_jlab_extension"
     }

-In the example above, a specific domain in which the translation are defined is also specified (here ``my_jlab_extension``).
+In the example above, a specific domain in which the translations are defined is also specified (here ``my_jlab_extension``).
 If no domain is specified, it defaults to ``jupyterlab``.